schlosrat/FlightPlan/README.md

 ## Planned Improvement / Experimental Functions
 ![Flight Plan Future GUI](https://i.imgur.com/nAqnh60.png)

-Work In Progress developmental features may be enabled by switching on the Experimental Features in the mod's configuration screen.
-You will need to restart the game for this setting to take effect, but it will allow you to play with some broken toys if you like.
-As these featuers mature and become realiable enough to use they will be moved up into the main feature set avaialble without turning on the Experimental Features setting.
+**Work In Progress** developmental features may be enabled by switching on the *Experimental Features* in the mod's configuration screen.
+You do not need to restart the game for this setting to take effect, and it will allow you to play with some broken toys if you like.
+As these featuers mature and become realiable enough to use they will be moved up into the main feature set avaialble without turning on the *Experimental Features* setting.
 ### Maneuvers Relative to the Selected Target (only available if a target is selected)
-* Intercept Target (at user specified time from now)
+* **Intercept** Target
-* Match Velocity at Closest Approach (requires being on an intercept trajectory)
-* Match Velocity Now
+* **Match Velocity**
 ### Interplanetary Transfer Maneuvers (only available if a planet is the selected target)
-* Interplanetary Transfer
+* **Interplanetary Transfer**

 ## Example Images
 ### Circularize at the Next Ap